REIMAGINING COMPENSATION DECISIONS THROUGH AN EQUITY PANEL

 “Do you want to be right, or do you want to be free?” –Many, many people.
 Recently: Chris Guilllebeau.

 Today, I am focusing on the murkier areas of our work where we may have a strategic disagreement or a tactical difference that we are fighting over.

 WHITE WOMEN DOING WHITE SUPREMACY IN NONPROFIT CULTURE

 Since the violent Charlottesville protests, images of white nationalists are a daily part of our media landscape, but these pictures are dominated by the faces of white men, who unapologetically display their violence, rage, contempt.
 But white supremacy culture is gendered.
 White women do white supremacy…differently.
 White supremacy and patriarchal gender norms converge to create a toxic slurry of behaviors that impact what white women’s racism looks like.
-Oftentimes, the racism white women perpetuate is less visible, but it is dangerous to think that it is less pernicious.

 EQUITABLE PERFORMANCE METRICS ANY ORGANIZATION CAN MEASURE NOW